Effective Retail Audit That Boosts Sales with 10 Step Checklist

 - Pre-determine how to collect data

 Shooting in the dark is never a winning strategy.
 But that’s exactly what happens when you don’t plan what data needs to be gathered and the methodology behind it.
 It is important that you go over processes regarding inventory management, financial records, and documenting customer interactions.
 Determine the data you are looking for and come up with an effective method to capture it.
-Your auditors may use software to document and analyse data, interview employees or both!
+Your auditors may use software to document and analyze data, interview employees or both!

 - Find and use an effective retail audit software

 Your auditors will be working in the field, going to stores and checking out how every parameter from promotions to merchandising to customer satisfaction is performing.
 A tool like BeatRoute equips you with comprehensive auditing capabilities with versatile input options and KPIs and allows for complete transparency from the auditor level to their managers to the brand itself.
-The ability to maintain detailed records in a mobile format such as on an app is the surest way to capture, analyse, and act upon audit data.
+The ability to maintain detailed records in a mobile format such as on an app is the surest way to capture, analyze, and act upon audit data.

 Look for a tool that allows you to click photos as an accessory to audit reports for clarity and prompt action.
 At the same time, software scalability plays a big part in conducting effective audits as all brands have different requirements and sizes.
 A software adaptable to variations and at the same time, one that also possesses modular capabilities is the perfect candidate for your retail audit software.